huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

    ![2_cert_p12.png](./images/2_cert_p12.png)

-3. Fill in the passphrase that you received on signal, and make sure only the same option is checked exactly as in the image.
+3. Fill in the **`TLS passphrase`** that you received on signal, and make sure only the same option is checked exactly as in the image.
 Then click next:

    ![3_cert_p12.png](./images/3_cert_p12.png)